Quetzaly88/Surfing-and-Wellness/README.md

 Technologies Used

-👩🏻‍💻 View an example of a completed Technologies Used section here

 Languages Used

 As I'm starting with coding, the langeages of this project are exclusively HTML & CSS.
 I've been using Gitpod for editing the project and Github for deployment.
 I used Reddit to make changes that I didn't want to affect the project untill I was satisfied with those.
 Then, I copied my changes from Reddit and pasted in Gitpod.

 Testing

 *Home, Gallery and Application are responsive.
 *The footer redirect the users to google maps, all social media avaiable and even email draft.
 *The site is avaiable in on all devices (max-width 1200px)

 Bugs